 One of the questions that I always ask clients as they prepare for a divorce is whether or not he or she has a Will in place.
 Many will tell me no, and that their reason for never having had one drafted is that they do not own enough property to justify going through with the process.
-However, a divorce is the perfect time to begin thinking about getting a will in place once your divorce is finalized.
+However, a divorce is a perfect time to begin thinking about getting a will in place once your divorce is finalized.

 Questions that may arise during your divorce

 For instance, since the deceased spouse did not have a will in place the laws of intestacy apply according to the State of Texas.
 Our client had questions about what rights she had as a surviving spouse.
-To answer those questions she needed to look at the Probate Code in order to make those determinations.
+To answer those questions she needed to look at the Probate Code to make those determinations.

-For the most part, until a judgement is issued in the divorce you will have the ability to inherit property from your deceased spouse if there was a will in place.
+For the most part, until a judgment is issued in the divorce you will have the ability to inherit property from your deceased spouse if there was a will in place.
 The probate laws in the State of Texas would come into play in situations where there is no will.

 Tips for preparing and administering a new will as a result of a divorce

 Your updated may remove your current spouse and insert your children as recipients of the majority of your property should you pass away.
 This may ultimately be your goal but keep in mind that if your children are under the age of 18 you may not want them to gain access to a large sum of money or valuable real estate.
-A solution would be to create a trust for them that will hold the property until they reach whatever age you choose in order to receive the property.
-Many people will choose an age beyond even college, such as 25, in order to allow your children a chance to complete their degrees and settle into “adult” life.
+A solution would be to create a trust for them that will hold the property until they reach whatever age you choose to receive the property.
+Many people will choose an age beyond even college, such as 25, to allow their children a chance to complete their degrees and settle into “adult” life.

-An issue that my wife and I actually just tackled in drafting wills is what will happen to your children should you and your spouse pass away unexpectedly before your children reach adulthood.
+An issue that my wife and I just tackled in drafting wills is what will happen to your children should you and your spouse pass away unexpectedly before your children reach adulthood.
 Choosing guardians for your children is an extremely important decision, obviously, and one you should give some thought to.
 Once you have selected a person or couple of persons, you should speak to them about your intentions.
 Assuming that they voice a willingness to accept this designation you should ensure that provisions are included to care for your children in those circumstances.

 Estate planning after the divorce

-Jumping ahead to the time period immediately after your divorce has concluded, your new Will should absolutely be completed by this stage that covers the issues regarding property and children that we discussed in the prior section of this blog post.
+Jumping ahead to the period immediately after your divorce has concluded, your new Will should be completed by this stage that covers the issues regarding property and children that we discussed in the prior section of this blog post.
 Now that your divorce has concluded you know exactly what portion of your community estate that you are walking away with so you can allocate those pieces of property if you so choose in your updated Will.

-Life insurance policies, retirement accounts and the like should all be updated to reflect new beneficiaries.
-In conjunction with your divorce make sure that your attorney has drafted, filed and submitted a completed Qualified Domestic Relations Order (QDRO) to the plan administrator for your ex-spouse’s retirement plan in order so that you can receive any benefits under that plan that you are entitled to as a result of your divorce.
+Life insurance policies, retirement accounts, and the like should all be updated to reflect new beneficiaries.
+In conjunction with your divorce make sure that your attorney has drafted, filed, and submitted a completed Qualified Domestic Relations Order (QDRO) to the plan administrator for your ex-spouse’s retirement plan in order so that you can receive any benefits under that plan that you are entitled to as a result of your divorce.

 What to do about life insurance?

 As a result of your divorce, you may be obligated to take out a term life insurance policy on yourself, naming your ex-spouse as a beneficiary.
-This is done in order to make sure that your ex-spouse has a way of re-creating the income that he or she should have received in the way of child support and/or spousal maintenance.
+This is done to make sure that your ex-spouse has a way of re-creating the income that he or she should have received in the way of child support and/or spousal maintenance.
 Depending on the length of the term that you insure for you may be able to reduce the level of coverage throughout the years as your child support obligation decreases.
 The shorter the term, the more your rates tend to be, however.

 Concluding thoughts on estate planning and divorce

 While estate planning may be the furthest thing from your mind at the outset of your divorce it is still a very important subject that you will need to focus on sooner rather than later.
-Consider that everything you will be fighting for in your divorce: your children, your home, business and property are all relevant portions of any estate plan.
+Consider that everything you will be fighting for in your divorce: your children, your home, business, and property are all relevant portions of any estate plan.
 It is best to cover your bases during and immediately after your divorce rather than to wait to do so until later.
 The last thing you want is to push off doing so only to find that something happens in the meantime that has left you unprepared.

 If you can prepare ahead of meeting with attorneys for your divorce you can advise your representative about what your post-divorce goals are as far as financial and estate planning.
 Your family law attorney can help you to achieve the immediate goals that you have set for yourself and lead you in the right direction towards those that can assist you in estate planning matters.
 Ultimately you can chart your estate planning destiny with much more certainty than you can your divorce.
 The decision that you have to make is what you want to do, how you want to do it and who should help you achieve those goals.